We regularly host webinars to highlight community voices working towards building a Nova Scotia where no one lives in poverty.

 Webinar 3 | Social Connections & Community Services

-Explore the importance of social and community connections.
-Speakers will address the state of social services, the erosion of the social safety net, and the lack of community planning for recreational and social activities.
-Join us to discuss the link between social connectivity and health, identify gaps in social services, particularly child welfare, and explore community planning approaches to enhancing social engagement and support networks.
+In this webinar, speakers addressed the current state of social services, the erosion of the social safety net, and the lack of community planning for recreational and social activities.
+The session highlighted the link between social connectivity and health, identified gaps in social services—particularly in child welfare—and explored community planning approaches aimed at enhancing social engagement and support networks.
+Watch the webinar recording here.

 Webinar 2 | Education & Well-Being

-Explore the critical connection between high-quality education—from early childhood to post-secondary—and its profound impact on health and well-being.
-This webinar will examine challenges in delivering quality education in Nova Scotia, highlight the long-term health benefits of educational investments, and propose actionable strategies to address current delivery barriers.
+In this webinar, we explored the critical connection between high-quality education—from early childhood to post-secondary—and its profound impact on health and well-being.
+This webinar aimed to examine challenges in delivering quality education in Nova Scotia, highlight the long-term health benefits of educational investments, and propose actionable strategies to address current delivery barriers.
+Watch the recording here.

 Webinar 1 | Financial Security & Health